 Is Sugar Pie the Same as a Custard Pie?

 While both are delicious, no, they’re not the same.
-If you make Banana Cream Pie, for example, you will make up a custard filling in a saucepan, then pour it into the crust with the bananas and finish it in the oven.
+If you make Banana Cream Pie, for example, you will make up a custard filling in a saucepan, then pour it into the crust with the bananas and let it firm up in the fridge.

 Is It the Same as Pecan Pie?